rohit-2059/Hand-Gesture-Control/README.md

 # Setup installation and required dependencies
  1) Ensure python 3.10 or higher is installed in your system.
  2) Install dependencies.
-  pip install mediapipe
+  pip install mediapipe \n
-  pip install pyautogui
+  pip install pyautogui \n
-  pip install opencv-python
+  pip install opencv-python \n
-  pip install numpy
+  pip install numpy \n
  3) Check if pip dependency is succesfully installed or not. pip list (check that package in the list.)
  4) That's it setup is done, now you can run the code.